Bernullys/curso_cs50_python/project/README.md

 # This descriptions need to hace at least 300 words describing the project.

-# I want to make an application that its main porpouse is to take the bar restaurant bill by table.
+# I want to make an application that its main porpouse is to take the bar restaurant bill by costumer.
-# The menu is goint to be into a csv file with the description of each product and its price.
+# The menu is going to be into a csv file with the description of each product and its price.
 This menu will be display any time with styles.
 # We need a file where we got the stock of each product.
 We are  going to add a functionallity wich can add and take out products.
 # Functionallity: we can add new products to the stock file.
 It should check if the product already exists.
 # We can delete products of the stock file.
 It shoud check if the product exist, and if you really want to delete it.